-The safety of our patients, clinical staff and community are at the forefront of our response to the COVID-19 (coronavirus).
-In addition to enhancing our patient protocols and safety measures, below are tips and resources to help you navigate during this time as a family caregiver.
+The safety of our patients, clinical staff and community are at the forefront of our response to COVID-19.
+On this page, you will find resources to help you navigate during this time as a family caregiver.

 Talk to their doctor or pharmacist about extending the number of days for a prescription during this time.
 Some pharmacies are also offering free delivery of prescriptions to help reduce the number of trips to stores.